 (B) Information We Receive from Viewers

-If you are a Viewer, a User may request that you provide them with information (including PII) via the Services in order to view that User’s Stuff.
-RAD stores this information on behalf of our Users and to allow us to improve our Services.
+If you are a Viewer, a User may request that you provide them with information (including PII) via the Services in order to view that User’s Materials.
+RADiCAL stores this information on behalf of our Users and to allow us to improve our Services.
 In the event you as a Viewer provide a User with this information, you do so in accordance with that User’s privacy practices and policies.
-RAD is not responsible for the privacy practices of its Users, and does not access this information except with a User’s permission, in order to provide the Services and related support and assistance.
+RADiCAL is not responsible for the privacy practices of its Users, and does not access this information except with a User’s permission, in order to provide the Services and related support and assistance.
 If you are a Viewer of one of RAD’s Users and would no longer like to be contacted by such User that uses RAD’s Service, please contact the User that you interact with directly.

 (C) Information We Receive from Third Parties